Ask 100 accountants to define what is and what isn't involved in the month-end close process, and you'll get nearly 100 unique responses.

 The finish line of the close process is when the data is locked and ready for reporting, analysis, etc.

-So taking into account the operating words in our definition of accurate and actionable, we use a two-question framework for determining if something should be in the month-end close or if it’s just fine pushing out to quarter or year-end.
+So, taking into account the guiding principle in our definition of accuratefinancial data that’sactionable from the previous accounting period, we use a two-question framework for determining if something should be in the month-end close or if it's just fine pushing out to quarter or year-end.

 - Does this inform key decisions being made on a monthly or more frequent basis?
 Is it actionable